smatechnologies/ibm-i-agent-docs/docs/configuration/configuration.md

 information about translation tables, refer to [Discussion of Translation Tables](#Discussi4).

 :::note
-Dynamic Variables, supported by the IBM i LSAM in places such as a job\'s call command string, are identified by a single pair of braces (curly brackets) {}.
+Dynamic Variables, supported by the IBM i LSAM in places such as a job's call command string, are identified by a single pair of braces (curly brackets) {}.
 OpCon allows these to be passed to the IBM i LSAM without mistaking them for an OpCon Property token because the OpCon token requires that the braces be doubled in order to be recognized, for example: {{property_token}} or \[\[property_token\]\] versus {dynamic_variable}.
 :::

 ### Extending the IBM i Call Command with Special Parameters